lechimp-p/dario-lessons/lesson3/README.md

 * Write the two missing classes in the same style as the ToDoList class.
 Remind yourself of commiting your changes frequently.
 Push your changes to GitHub.
   Call me.
+* Write the Storage-interfaces.
+Push them to GitHub.
+Call me.
+* Check, whether the PHP-interpreter likes your files.
+Modify them, until the interpreter shows no more errors.